TheForsakenFurby/caveworld-datapack/README.md

 (Newest to Oldest)

 * v1.0.0 — Full release.
 For Java Edition 1.21.10.
 Versioning is now standard.
-* v0.1.0 ("vSBEVE-1" / "v.
-SBEVE.1") — Beta release?
-For Jave Edition 1.21.4.
-This single version is listed as both "vSBEVE-1" and "v.
-SBEVE.1" in different places.
+* v0.1.0 ("SBEVE") — Beta release?
+For Java Edition 1.21.4.
+This single version was refered to as "vSBEVE-1", "v.
+SBEVE.1", and other such designations in several different places.
 I'm retroactively assigning it v0.1.0 because it probably can't be upgraded safely.
 I shared this release in a private Discord server.
-SBEVE-1 has multiple significant issues and is worse than v1.0.0 in every conceivable way.
-SBEVE stands for "Subterranean Based Epic Venturing Experience".
+"SBEVE Beta" has multiple significant issues and I believe it to be worse than v1.0.0 in every conceivable way.

 From v1.0.0 on, versioning follows a standard vX.Y.Z. format:
 * When Z increases, the update is a "hotfix": bugs have been fixed, but NO new content has been introduced.
 You can safely upgrade existing worlds to the new version of the data pack.